zienas/pms-v/eng-prompt.md

 -   **Multi-Port & User Management (Admin)**:
     -   Full CRUD functionality for Ports, Berths, and Users.
-    -   Ability to draw and edit port/berth geometry directly on a map interface within the application.
+    -   Ability to draw and edit port/berth geometry directly on a map interface.
+The implementation must replicate the web app's streamlined workflow:
+        -   **Berths/Quays**: Defined by a start point, end point, and width, with the system calculating the length and generating the rectangular polygon.
+        -   **Anchorages**: Defined by a center point and a radius, with the system calculating the diameter.
+        -   All points must be interactive (drag-and-drop).
     -   A detailed, sortable audit trail of all user login/logout events.

 -   **Unified & Auditable System Logs**: A dedicated, tab-based interface for viewing all system events.